Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 #  Ingress

-**Ingress is the term used for a native Kubernetes resource that manages external access to the services in a cluster.
+**Ingress is the term used for a native Kubernetes resource that details the external routes into a cluster.
 Ingress may provide load balancing, TLS termination, intelligent routing and API Gateway functionality.**

 cert-manager integrates with Ingress resources to fulfill their role in securing your Kubernetes clusters.